 - diving deep on specific companies to understand their differentiation.

 I once heard someone say that if you want to have more ideas, you need to increase the randomness in your life.
 Essentially, with more experiences, you’ll be able to apply forms of your experiences in different ways and make better decisions.

-Making competitive intelligence a core part of your business growth strategy is the way to increase the experiences you have within your market.
+Making competitive intelligence and market research a core part of your business growth strategy is the way to increase the experiences you have within your market.